ChrisPVille/NetBSD-cmmc68/README.md

 ./build.sh -U -m cmmc68 tools
 ```

-Then use the wrapper script in the parent directory:
+Then use the wrapper script in the cmmc-68 top project directory (wip/not included):

 ```bash
 cd .. && ./netbsd/build.sh      # full build